-The LANCE Trust is dedicated to stopping and reversing the decline of wildlife habitats and species in the parish of Long Ashton.
+The LANCE Trust is dedicated to stopping and reversing the decline of wildlife habitats and species in Long Ashton and surrounding Parishes.

-We believe that, by working together, we can help bees, butterflies, birds and mammals; restore habitats, improve the health of our soils, increase our wellbeing and help mitigate the effects of climate change.
+We believe that, by working together, we can help bees, butterflies, reptiles, birds and mammals, restore habitats, improve the health of our soils, increase our wellbeing and help mitigate the effects of climate change and biodiversity loss.

 In 2019, Long Ashton Parish Council declared a climate emergency.

 In November 2020, the United Nations Environment Programme (UNEP) stated that climate change and biodiversity loss are twin crises that should be tackled together.
 Working with nature to conserve, manage and restore ecosystems – known as nature-based solutions – is one of the most cost effective approaches to both mitigating and adapting to climate change.
 More on this can be found here.